Skip to content

 (A variety of NDIS Item Codes may apply to this purchase.)

 The NDIS has Operational Guidelines that outline the requirements for supply of Tablets / AAC Devices - this was updated on 10 February 2022.
+These items are also included on the Replacement Supports List.

 If you already have budget available for the AAC purchase

-Requesting Additional Funding from NDIS
+Requesting Approval / Additional Funding from NDIS via a Desktop Review

 The NDIS will need:

-Draft Service Agreement with tablet and apps
+Draft Service Agreement with tablet and apps (Optional)

 Under the Participant Service Guarantee rule - your request must be considered and decided by the NDIS within 28 days.